-- Lead by example. - Practice active listening techniques. - Provide and seek timely, constructive feedback from peers, subordinates, and supervisors on opportunities for performance improvement. - Recognize the importance and influence of positive role modeling. - Assess and address personal leadership strengths and weaknesses. - Seek and participate in opportunities for professional development. - Exemplify professionalism. - Accept responsibility and accountability for management decisions. - Build consensus in support of key decisions.
+- Lead by example. - Practice active listening techniques. - Provide and seek timely, useful feedback. - Provide leadership in teaching, educational scholarship, quality improvement and other areas that serve to improve patient outcomes and advance the field of hospital medicine. - Explain the importance of finding mentor(s) and serving as a mentor. - Recognize the importance and influence of positive role modeling.

+- Assess and address personal leadership strengths and weaknesses. - Seek and participate in opportunities for professional development. - Advocate for financial and other resources needed to support goals and initiatives. - Exemplify professionalism. - Accept responsibility and accountability for management decisions. - Build consensus in support of key decisions.